 (A) An open flare designed and operated in accordance with the parameters established in 40 CFR 60.18;

-(B) A control system designed and operated to reduce NMOC by 98 weight percent; or
+(B) A control system designed and operated to reduce NMOC by 98 weight percent;

-(C) An enclosed combustor designed and operated to reduce the outlet NMOC concentration to 20 parts per million as hexane by volume, on a dry basis at three percent oxygen, or less.
+(C) An enclosed combustor designed and operated to reduce the outlet NMOC concentration to 20 parts per million as hexane by volume, on a dry basis at three percent oxygen, or less; or

+(D) a treatment system that processes the collected gas for subsequent sale or use in accordance with 40 CFR 60.752(b)(2)(iii)(C).

 (c) The gas collection and control system required under Paragraph (b) of this Rule may be capped or removed provided that all the conditions of 40 CFR 60.752(b)(2)(v)(A), (B) and (C) are met.